 What Are SALs & What Are the Best Criteria for Qualifying Sales Accepted Leads?

 If you’re in sales or marketing, you’ve likely heard of SALs.
-If not, perhaps you’d like to know what a SAL is and the meaning it has in your business.
+If not, you might be interested in understanding what SALs means and how it applies to your business.

 Coordinating sales and marketing efforts is key to shaping the buyer’s journey from the top to the bottom of the sales funnel.
 The marketing team toils to capture marketing-qualified leads (MQLs)—leads the marketing team determines are likely to become customers—and hand them off to the sales force.